Risingson/eveeyedocs/docs/sync/waypoints.md

     You should match ingame and eveeye settings to get the same routes ingame and within eveeye.
 Still routes displayed may not match 100% every time.

 #### Route Manipulation (in development)
-When clicking the colored square or else in the route legend a menu with some options
+Clicking the colored square or else in the route legend will trigger a menu with some options:

+ - List item
+ - ...
+ - ...

 ## Wormholes/Jumpbridges
 When you got one or both of the options `Use Wormholes` or `Use Jumpbridges` enabled in [Routing Settings](https://eveeye.readthedocs.io/en/latest/ui/settings/#Route) calculating the route will consider those connections.
 If a route is found that includes wormholes or jumpbridges waypoints will be set accordingly.